stormchaserroleplaying/stormchaserRPG/Talents/Warlock/Fiend/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points
-*Your patron rewards you with vigor when you send a soul to the Hells.*
+*Your patron rewards you with vigour when you send a soul to hell.*

-When you reduce a hostile creature to 0 hit points, you gain temporary stamina equal to your spellcasting attribute modifier plus your maximum spell level (minimum of 1).
+When you reduce a hostile creature to 0 Stamina, you gain temporary Stamina equal to your spellcasting attribute modifier plus your maximum spell level.

 ### Dark One's Own Luck

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 10 Character Points<br>**Prerequisite:** 3rd Level Spells and Dark One's Blessing
-*You call on your patron to alter fate in your favor.*
+*You call on your patron to alter fate in your favour.*

 When you make an ability or defense check you can gain +1d.
 Additionally, you may declare when you roll initiative or at the end of your turn that the next indirect spell attack against you gains -1d, or not to use it at all.